Jeremiah Harman: Charitable pursuits

 Harman was present at almost all the councils connected with charitable institutions in London, and his father and himself were amongst the founders and chief patrons of the Philanthropic Society in St. George's Fields, c.
 1789.
+An organization which still operates to this day.
 In acts of private charity, also, no one was more ready and liberal in relieving distress.
 In fact, Harman was a member and trustee of the Society of Friends of Foreigners In Distress.
 An organization that was well-funded and aimed at providing relief for those who were most at need in London.